Almost all 9-regular graphs have a modulo-5 orientation: Overview of Our Proof of the Main Result

-To prove Theorem~\ref{thm:jaegp} we utilize the pairing model wherein we work with a random graph $\mathcal{P}_{n,d}$, in which $dn$ points are arranged in $n$ groups of $d$ points each.
+To prove Theorem~\ref{thm:jaegp} we utilize the famous pairing model introduced by Bollob\'as (for more details, see \cite{bolo}).
+In the pairing model we work with a random graph $\mathcal{P}_{n,d}$, in which $dn$ points are arranged in $n$ groups of $d$ points each.
 Each of the $n$ groups is referred to as a \emph{vertex} while the $d$ points composing them continue to be referred to as \emph{points}.
 A perfect matching is then made amongst the points with each group of $d$ points forming a vertex of degree $d$.
 The result is a $d$-regular multi-graph.
-The convenience of the pairing model lies in the fact that if a given statement is true in $\mathcal{P}_{n,d}$ then it is true in the random $d$-regular graph on $n$ vertices (see Corollary 2.3 in \cite{wormald}).
+The convenience of the pairing model lies in the fact that, when $d = O(1)$, if a given statement is asymptotically almost surely true in $\mathcal{P}_{n,d}$ then it is asymptotically almost surely true in the random $d$-regular graph on $n$ vertices (see Corollary 2.3 in \cite{wormald}).

+We are interested in orientations of the edge-set of 9-regular graphs in which every vertex has an in-degree of either 2 or 7 (which implies an out-degree of either 7 or 2, respectively); we call such orientations \emph{valid}.
+An orientation of an element of $\fancyP_{n,9}$ is referred to as ``valid" when each of the $n$ groups of $d$ points has either exactly two of its points serving as the terminal ends of two edges after orienting them, or exactly two of its points serving as the initial ends of two edges after orienting them.
+Let $Y=Y(n)$ be the number of valid orientations of a random element of $\fancyP_{n,9}$.